Asset Policies | PRA Pathfinder

 3. Header: Change your tenant site, manage your profile, and access documentation.

-2. Jump Policies columns- The list of Jump Policies columns.
+2. Asset Policies columns: The list of Asset Policies.

 • Display Name: Unique name of the policy.